Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 With the Gao, it was *worse.* With their people, a man could *force* a woman to bear him a cub, *force* her to love him.
 If he had enough strength and stamina, she *could not say no.*

-That…That was *evil.* And the Gao knew it, too.
+That...
+That was *evil.* And the Gao knew it, too.
 It was telling that even though, in this story, Keeda was digging up the heart of the world, and pestering Anttiri with gifts as big as moonlight and all the song in the world, the one thing he didn’t even *think* of doing was just Taking her.

 Among the People, that would be very rude, and the man would need to make it up to her.
 It might be a whole season before she smiled at him again, if he had been particularly uncaring.